Get the fastest North Carolina corporation formation online with worry-free services and support to start your business

 Your corporation must file both state and federal taxes (with the IRS).
-If your corporation has employees, there are also payroll taxes to take into account.
-Depending on the nature of your business, you may also have to pay sales tax.
+If your corporation has employees, there are also payroll taxes.
+Depending on the nature of your business, you may have to pay sales tax.

 The reporting requirements for corporations are more stringent and complicated than those of other business models, like a limited liability company (LLC).
-With an LLC, you don’t need to draft corporate bylaws or a shareholder agreement, for example.
+With an LLC, you don’t need to draft your North Carolina corporation bylaws or a shareholder agreement, for example.